 This drop-down menu lets you choose which type of object will be generated.
 These are all very simple Cinema 4D primitives, so are quick to generate and draw, speeding up viewport performance.
 The various types are:

 - Cross: the cross object supplied with X-Particles.
 You can choose if you want this to be a 2D- or 3D-cross.

 - Placard: a single small polygon.
 Useful for applying a texture with an alpha channel to act as a billboard sprite in conjunction with the 'Face camera' option in the emitter rotation section.
-In X-Particles 4, the initial orientation plane can be set for this sprite type.
+The initial orientation plane can be set for this sprite type.

 - Sphere: a sphere primitive.
 You can set the number of segments to improve performance.

 - Cylinder: a cylinder primitive.
 You can set its orientation and whether it has caps or not.
 There is also a height multiplier value which can be used to increase the height of the cylinder without increasing its radius.

 - Capsule: You can set its orientation and there is also a height multiplier value which can be used to increase the height of the capsule without increasing its radius.

 - Cone: a cone primitive.
 You can set the height and rotation segments, and the orientation, just as in the object manager for a cone primitive.